-26. (a) Differences between autotroph and heterotroph are:
+34. (a) Differences between autotroph and heterotroph are:

-Heterotroph S.No.
-Autotroph (i) It can make their It cannot make their food own food so is and depend upon plants called producer. and other organism for its nutritional requirements so is also called consumer. (ii) It can be It can be herbivores, photoautotrophs or carnivores or omnivores. chemoautotrophs. (iii) It possesses It lacks chlorophyll. chlorophyll.
-It converts light It first digest and (iv) energy into absorbs food, assimilate chemical energy. it in tissue and then utilises it to obtain energy.
+S.No.
+Autotroph Heterotroph (i) It can make their own food so is called producer.
+It cannot make their food and depend upon plants and other organism for its nutritional requirements so is also called consumer. (ii) It can be photoautotrophs or chemoautotrophs.
+It can be herbivores, carnivores or omnivores. (iii) It possesses chlorophyll.
+It lacks chlorophyll. (iv) It converts light energy into chemical energy.
+It first digest and absorbs food, assimilate it in tissue and then utilises it to obtain energy.